Roman Reigns: The O.T.C. (2024–present)

+Reigns would next appear at the Royal Rumble on January 31, 2026, where he entered the eponymous match at number 26 and scored five eliminations.
+He last eliminated Gunther to win the Royal Rumble match for a second time, securing a world championship match at WrestleMania 42.
+On the following episode of Raw, Reigns announced that he would challenge CM Punk for Raw's World Heavyweight Championship in the main event of Night 2 on April 19.
+Reigns defeated Punk to capture the title at WrestleMania.
+The match was critically acclaimed, with renowned professional wrestling journalist Dave Meltzer rating it five stars out of five; this was Reigns' first match to be accredited such a rating.
+His first two World Heavyweight title defences were against his cousin Jacob Fatu, where he retained at Backlash on May 9 and at Clash in Italy on May 31 in a Tribal Combat match, with the latter match having the stipulation of Fatu being forced to align with Reigns and acknowledge him as his Tribal Chief.
+After Clash in Italy, Reigns re-formed The Bloodline with Fatu and The Usos.
+At Night 2 of SummerSlam on August 2, Reigns retained the title against Rollins, after the match Reigns and Rollins showed respect to one another by doing their signature Shield fist bump to signal the end of their 12-year rivalry.
+At Raw in Mexico City on September 14, Reigns successfully defended the title against Penta.

 Personal life

-In early 2005, while studying at Georgia Institute of Technology, Anoaʻi met and began dating Galina Becker.
-They were married in December 2014, and reside in Tampa, Florida.
-Their first child, a daughter, was born in December 2007 and appeared with Anoaʻi in a PSA in June 2014.
-They had twin sons in November 2016, followed by another set of twin sons in March 2020.
+While attending the Georgia Institute of Technology, Anoa'i began a relationship with Galina Becker, a fellow student-athlete who competed in track and field and later became a fitness model.
+The couple married in December 2014 at Disney's Castaway Cay in the Bahamas.
+They have five children: a daughter born in 2007, and two sets of twins born in 2016 and 2020.
+The family resides in Tampa, Florida.

-Anoa'i is a registered Democrat, but considers himself to be a centrist as he voted for Republican president Donald Trump in the 2024 United States presidential election.
+Anoa'i is a registered Democrat but identifies as a centrist, having voted for Republican candidate Donald Trump in the 2024 United States presidential election.

-In 2018, Anoaʻi shared that he had been living with chronic myeloid leukemia, an incurable but treatable form of blood cancer.
-He was diagnosed in 2007 during his American Football career and continues lifelong oral chemotherapy to manage the condition.
+In October 2018, Anoaʻi revealed that he had been living with chronic myeloid leukemia (CML), an incurable but treatable form of blood cancer.
+He was originally diagnosed in 2007 during his professional football career and continues to undergo lifelong oral chemotherapy to manage the condition.

 Other media

-Anoaʻi appeared as Roman Reigns in WWE 2K14, WWE 2K15, WWE 2K16, WWE 2K17, WWE 2K18, WWE 2K19, WWE 2K20 (of which he was the cover star), WWE 2K Battlegrounds, WWE 2K22, WWE 2K23, WWE 2K24, WWE 2K25 (of which he was the cover star again) and Madden NFL 24 (as part of the "Reel Deals" promotion in the game's Madden Ultimate Team mode).
+Anoaʻi appeared as Roman Reigns in WWE 2K14, WWE 2K15, WWE 2K16, WWE 2K17, WWE 2K18, WWE 2K19, WWE 2K20 (of which he was the cover star), WWE 2K Battlegrounds, WWE 2K22, WWE 2K23, WWE 2K24, WWE 2K25 (of which he was the cover star again), WWE 2K26 and Madden NFL 24 (as part of the "Reel Deals" promotion in the game's Madden Ultimate Team mode).

 Reigns also makes regular appearances on fellow wrestler Xavier Woods' comedic YouTube channel UpUpDownDown under the nickname "The Merchandise".

 On December 31, 2019, Reigns appeared on Fox's New Year's Eve with Steve Harvey, where he defeated Dolph Ziggler in a pre-taped match.